Chapter 9 : Year 1: Light

 Harry practically flew over to Ginny and knelt down beside her.
 Her lower lip was trembling when she looked up at him with tear-filled eyes.
 The next thing she new, Ron was there too.
 He grabbed her hand and squeezed it tightly.

 “Are you okay?”

 Ginny nodded cautiously.
-Ron lifted his head and looked over at the spot where the Gryffindor stands used to be; now, there was nothing but giant, savage flames.
+Ron lifted his head and looked over at the spot where the Gryffindor stands used to be; now, there was nothing there but giant, savage flames.
 His gaze fixed at the students who were trapped within the high walls of fire, and he jumped to his feet.

 “I have to go find Hermione,” he said.

-“Hey, everyone.”
+“Harry, Ron.”
 Demelza Robins had walked over to Seyrod, who still hadn’t got back up since throwing himself forward to save Ron.
 “I think that this man is dead.”